 At the time such a Division is established, the Council shall appoint a temporary Chairperson of the Organizing Committee whose duty it shall be to conduct the election of the new Division’s permanent Chairperson.

-5) The Bylaws may contain additional provisions which are not inconsistent with the Bylaws and Constitution of the Society and which do not interfere in any way with the activities or affairs of the Society.
+- The Bylaws may contain additional provisions that are not inconsistent with the Bylaws and Constitution of the Society and that do not interfere in any way with the activities or affairs of the Society.

 2. Working Groups

 - Whenever it becomes apparent that coordinated action in a specific area would be beneficial, the Council may establish a Working Group for that subject and shall appoint a Chairperson and a steering committee.
 Steering committee members must be either Associate or Full Members of the Society.
 The steering committee shall decide the subsequent structure and organization of the Working Group.